Thinking about jumping into the exciting world of multilingual support?

 Before diving headfirst into your Zendesk account settings, there are crucial questions you should ask before launching multilingual support.
 Here are just a few questions you should be asking yourself before you start configuring Zendesk:

-4. Will you start with your help center first, or aim to launch multiple aspects at once?
-Since your help center is written, it’s often easier to translate your help center articles than it is to provide live support in another language—especially if you leverage Help Center Manager’s auto-translation feature.
+Will you start with your help center first, or aim to launch multiple aspects at once?
+Since your help center is written, it’s often easier to translate your help center articles and chatbot scripts than it is to provide live support in another language—especially if you use Help Center Translate, which uses AI to translate your Zendesk help center into any modern language.

-2. A middle-ground is using a translation app like Triggers+GPT to translate your Zendesk tickets.
+A middle-ground is using an accurate translation app like Translate Conversations for Zendesk to translate your Zendesk tickets.
 This enables you to provide human support in many languages, without worrying about hiring agents proficient in many languages.

 The answers to these questions should shape your approach and your game plan.